-In the mean time, various referendums in Europe had demonstrated the discrepancy that existed between Europe's political decision-makers and the citizens they served.
-It could be argued that a stronger 'social dimension' to European Union and a more efficient and transparent decision-making procedure capable of making real progress towards a 'social Europe' might help bridge this discrepancy.
+In the mean time, various referendums discrepancy that existed between Europ. the citizens they served.
+It could be argue. sion' to European Union and a more efficie making procedure capable of making real Europe' might help bridge this discrepancy.

-In its Opinion on the 'Citizens' Europe', the Committee had already come out overwhelmingly in favour of 'the need for the Treaty unequivocally to enable the proper application of the (Community) Social Charter and Social Protocol Agreement to all citizens concerned throughout the European Union as a whole'.
+In its Opinion on the 'Citizens' Europe', the Comn out overwhelmingly in favour of 'the need for the 1. enable the proper application of the (Community) Soci Protocol Agreement to all citizens concerned through Union as a whole'.

-Whilst the Social Protocol Agreement was a major step forward, there was still a substantial field of social policy activity which was recognized as having a 'European dimension', but for which there was either no clear legal basis for action or as yet no qualified majority decision-making procedure envisaged.
-This was particularly the case for major policy areas listed under Article 118 of the Treaty and/or in Article 2.3 of the Social Protocol Agreement.
-Treaty revisions on these points would require urgent attention.
+Whilst the Social Protocol Agreement was a major step forw still a substantial field of social policy activity which was r. having a 'European dimension', but for which there was eith. legal basis for action or as yet no qualified majority decision-mak. dure envisaged.
+This was particularly the case for major policy are under Article 118 of the Treaty and/or in Article 2.3 of the Social Pi Agreement.
+Treaty revisions on these points would require u. attention.